LukasMarx/ai-food-blog/src/content/posts/Chocolate Truffles.md

 recipeYield: "4"
 calories: 380
 recipeCuisine: "French"
+recipeInstructions:
+  [
-recipeInstructions: [ "In a saucepan, heat the heavy cream until it simmers.
+    "In a saucepan, heat the heavy cream until it simmers.
 Remove from heat and add the chocolate chips.
 Let sit for 1-2 minutes before stirring until smooth.
 Stir in the vanilla extract.
 Cover and refrigerate for 2 hours.
 Using a small cookie scoop, form the mixture into balls and roll in cocoa powder.
-Refrigerate until ready to serve."]
+Refrigerate until ready to serve.", ]
 ---

 If you're a chocolate lover, you'll definitely want to try making these homemade chocolate truffles.
 They are the perfect indulgence for any occasion, from a romantic night in to a sweet treat for friends and family.
 With just a few simple ingredients and some patience, you can whip up a batch of decadent truffles in no time.